(Updated for 2022-2023)

 Agape Volunteers is another affordable organization to check out, offering volunteer abroad experiences in Africa starting at £510 for two weeks, which includes free comprehensive travel insurance.
 When you factor in the free trip insurance and everything else they include, Agape Volunteers emerges as one of the most affordable volunteer programs in Africa.

-Another way to cut costs for travel is through a paid teaching opportunity, such as an i-to-i Paid Teaching placement, in which participants are provided a monthly stipend and accomodations to Teach English as a Foreign Language (TEFL) in Thailand, China, and Vietnam.
+Another way to cut costs for travel is through a paid teaching opportunity, such as International TEFL Academy’s paid teaching placements, in which participants are provided a monthly stipend and accommodations to Teach English as a Foreign Language (TEFL) in Thailand, Spain, and Vietnam.

 If you’re looking for tips for getting free airfare or finding no-cost volunteer projects, learn how you can volunteer abroad for free.

-Volunteer Forever has awarded travel abroad scholarships since 2014 - participants in volunteer abroad, study abroad, intern abroad, teach abroad, and work abroad programs are invited to apply.
-For our past scholarships, we had hundreds of applicants from great volunteer programs such as International Volunteer HQ, Global Vision International, and many others.
+Volunteer Forever has awarded travel abroad scholarships since 2014 – participants in volunteer abroad, study abroad, intern abroad, teach abroad, and work abroad programs are invited to apply.
+For our past scholarships, we had hundreds of applicants from great volunteer programs such as Volunteering Solutions, GoEco, and many others.

 Scholarship winners directly receive the proceeds and may use their scholarship for their program fee, airfare, travel insurance, or other trip expenses.
 The scholarship is open to residents of the United States, Canada, Australia, New Zealand, United Kingdom, and the European Union.

 It is recommended that scholarship applicants start a Volunteer Forever fundraising campaign, though a Volunteer Forever account is not required to apply.
 We also recommend that applicants already be accepted to a volunteer, intern, or teach abroad program when they apply.
-If you're still looking for a program, we recommend checking out Global Vision International (our top recommended program for first-time volunteers) and our best rated program, Maximo Nivel, which offers affordable volunteer programs in Latin America starting at just $595:
+If you’re still looking for a program, we recommend checking out our best rated program, Maximo Nivel, which offers affordable volunteer programs in Latin America starting at just $595:

 IVHQ offers four Volunteer Abroad Scholarships every year that includes a sponsored two-week IVHQ volunteer program, a $1,000 travel voucher from STA Travel, and a World Nomads travel insurance package.
 These scholarships include IVHQ’s Teach and Volunteer Abroad Scholarship, Medical Volunteer Abroad Scholarship, Travel Blogger Scholarship, and Volunteer of the Year Scholarship.